Print Address on Envelopes

 How to print envelopes at home, including how to print envelopes in Google Docs and Google Sheets.

-This will display the Google Docs envelope template box and open the Avery Label Merge sidebar.
+Start Avery Label Merge add-on by clicking on Extensions > Avery Label Merge > Start to display the Google Docs envelope template box and open the Avery Label Merge sidebar.

-From the Avery Label Merge sidebar, click Select Spreadsheet and choose the Google Sheets file containg the data from which you want to mail merge envelopes.
+From the Avery Label Merge sidebar, click on Select Spreadsheet and choose the Google Sheets file containg the data from which you want to mail merge envelopes.

-Make sure the first row in your Google Sheet contains column names, such as Name, Address, City State, Zip Code etc. These column names will be used as *|merge fields|* in your Google Docs envelope template.
+Make sure the first row in the Google Sheet contains column names, such as Name, Address, City State, Zip Code etc. These column names are going to be used as *|merge fields|* in the Google Docs envelope template.

 You can search by envelope type, size, description and more.